anacierdem/LIME/README.md

 One downside of the Awesomium framework at the time was that it is 32 bit only so I needed to re-compile SFML 2.4.0 (which does not have 32 bit OSX binaries for this specific version - as they dropped 32 bit support on OSX at some point).
 These files are included with the project to be copied to /Library/Frameworks on OSX.
 On Windows, SFML 2.4.1 is supported.
 The Visual Studio 2015 solution in the windows folder expects that `AWE_DIR` env. variable pointing to the Awesomium root and `SFML_ROOT` env. variable to point to the SFML root.

 In principle, there are two main component types namely `GameObjectComponent` and `EngineComponent`.
 These are designed such that they can be attached to `GameObject`s and `EngineManager` Respectively.
 Each `EngineComponent` can communicate through a custom callback mechanism `broadcastMessage` with each other sharing arbitrarily typed messages.
 They get filtered based on type and invoke their handlers.
-When passing messages, it is important to note that only childs should send messages upwards whereas parent object should invoke respective APIs in a mediator pattern.
+When passing messages, it is important to note that only childs should send messages upwards whereas parent object should invoke respective APIs.

 ## Building